Origin of the international cis-lunar habitat

 The first human crews on long-duration missions in the vicinity of the Moon will live and work in barrel-shaped modules less than five meters long.
 Even today's spartan quarters onboard the International Space Station might seem luxuriously spacious when compared to the obsessively compact design of the early cis-lunar habitats.

-Cis-lunar habitation module at a glance:
+Cis-lunar habitation module at a glance (as of Spring 2018):

-The European Space Agency, ESA, is expected to join forces with NASA to build these modules, based on Europe's experience in the highly successful Spacelab and Columbus programs, which provided Earth-orbiting modules for the Space Shuttle and the International Space Station, ISS.
+The European Space Agency, ESA, was expected to join forces with NASA to build these modules, based on Europe's experience in the highly successful Spacelab and Columbus programs, which provided Earth-orbiting modules for the Space Shuttle and the International Space Station, ISS.
 The Japanese aerospace agency, JAXA, also considers contributing its own habitation module or its major components.

 The concept for the habitation modules was formulated by the end of 2016, after several years of consultations between the partners in the ISS project.
 Like the first component of the cis-lunar station, they were designed to fit into the NASA's super-heavy SLS rocket, packed below the Orion crew vehicle.
 At the time, the provisional flight manifest for the Orion/SLS system, called for the launch of habitation modules-1 and -2 during Exploration Missions-4 and -5 in 2024 and 2025, respectively.